Blog

 • Donations: One-time and monthly recurring donations at apotentia.com/donate

-• Product sales: When APO Recruit, APO Course Roads, and APO Thematic launch
+• Product sales: When APO Proposer, APO Recruit, and APO Thematic launch

 • Subscription revenue: For recurring product licenses and support contracts